mercurus/processing_p5js_tutorials/lesson0/README.md

 Many modern websites utilize multiple servers to keep track of all the data and user traffic.
 The internet is basically a large network of many different servers connected to each other.
 They're typically stored in [data centers](https://en.wikipedia.org/wiki/Data_center) and high end servers can cost many thousands of dollars.

 Browsers are the client which communicate with web servers to show and navigate websites.
-When your browser opens files that are on your computer everything is happening client side.
+When you use your browser to open files that are on your computer everything is happening client side.

 <br/>

-### There are many JavaScript libraries
+### There are many JavaScript libraries <a name="libraries"></a>

 In any programming language a [library](https://en.wikipedia.org/wiki/Library_(computing)) is a group of related functions, variables, and tools that have been written using that language.
 They're designed to be reusable by others.
 JavaScript libraries can help with things like animation, form validation and submission, interactive tables,